 WAYS TO VOLUNTEER FOR LRCT

-With more experience, Trail Volunteers may become Trail Adopters who volunteer to monitor a specific trail on a property, maintain the trail to ensure that it is in good condition for use by visitors, and report larger trail maintenance needs or issues to LRCT.
-Trail Adopters may be individuals or a group of people (for example: civic groups, service learning classes, hiking clubs, local businesses, or groups of friends).
-If you’d like to organize a team of Trail Adopters, please let us know.
+With more experience, Stewardship Volunteers may become Trail Adopters who volunteer to monitor specific trails on a property, maintain the trail to ensure that it is in good condition for use by visitors, and report larger trail maintenance needs or issues to LRCT on an annual basis.
+Trail Adopters may be individuals or a group of people (for example: civic groups, service leaning classes, hiking clubs, local businesses, or groups of friends).
+If you’d like to organize a team of Trail Adopters please let us know.

+With more experience, Stewardship Volunteers may become Property Adopters.
 Each property that LRCT owns has a volunteer Property Adopter who regularly monitors the property, alerts LRCT staff about stewardship issues, and keeps a close watch on the conserved property.
-Property Adopters maintain trails, identify needed projects, and work diligently to ensure that the protected property is carefully stewarded.
+Property Adopters maintain trails (if present), identify needed projects, and work diligently to ensure that the protected property is carefully stewarded.
+Property Adopters are also responsible for completing an Adopter Report each year.

 Office Volunteers assist with large mailings and other office tasks as needed.
 Office Volunteers may assist on a particular project or sign up to be called when needs arise.